CATEGORIES OF ARTICLES

 PREPARATION AND SUBMISSION OF MANUSCRIPTS

-We require all submissions from our submission portal (https://editorialassist.com/nmji).
-The preferred file format is Microsoft Word document (doc, docx file extensions).
+We require all manuscripts to be submitted at https://www.nmji.in/ The preferred file format is Microsoft Word document (doc, docx file extensions).
 Acceptable formats for pictures, photographs, and figures are JPG, GIF and TIF and acceptable video format is MP4 format.
 All files should be formatted using British English spellings and 12-point Times New Roman font.
 All files should be formatted for A4 sized paper with a 1-inch margin all around.
-All pages should be numbered consecutively beginning with the title page.
+All pages should be numbered consecutively.

 Each manuscript received by the journal is assigned a manuscript number and acknowledged.
 Please provide the manuscript number in all future communications.
-If you do not receive an acknowledgement within a week, please send us an email or a FAX.
+If you do not receive an acknowledgement within a week, please send us an email at nmji@nmji.in.
 Efforts are made to convey an editorial decision to authors at the earliest, usually within 3 months of submission.

 One author must be identified as the corresponding author.
 The Journal will communicate with the corresponding author if any clarification or information is needed.
 Comments from peer reviewers will be transmitted to the corresponding author.
 It is expected that the corresponding author will communicate/respond to the Journal’s queries after having consulted all the authors and will assume responsibility for all such communication as well as for the work as a whole.